 What’s next

-The User Experience Design team will continue to explore the customer ideas that came from these workshops.
-We will complete the design thinking process by prototyping designs and testing them with users.
+The User Experience Design team will continue to explore the customer ideas from the workshop and complete the design thinking process by prototyping designs and testing them with users.
 The information that we gathered from these two workshops helped us to identify five main focus areas that will inform decisions and enhancements to the OpenShift CI/CD tooling.

 Community feedback helps us continually improve the OpenShift Developer Experience.
 We want to hear from you, too.
 Attend one of our office hours on the OpenShift Twitch channel, or join the OpenShift Developer Experience Google Group to share your Web Console tips, get help with what doesn’t work so well for you, and shape the future of the OpenShift Developer Experience.